 MCE is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; and errors and omissions.
-During the year, MCE purchased insurance policies from investment-grade commercial carriers to mitigate risks that include those associated with earthquakes, theft, general liability, errors and omissions, and property damage.
-Settled claims have not exceeded coverage in the last two years.
+During the year, MCE purchased insurance policies from commercial carriers to mitigate risks that include those associated with earthquakes, theft, general liability, errors and omissions, and property damage.
 There were no significant reductions in coverage compared to the prior year.
 From time to time, MCE may be party to various pending claims and legal proceedings.
 Although the outcome of such matters cannot be forecasted with certainty, it is the opinion of management and MCE's legal counsel that the likelihood is remote that any such claims or proceedings will have a material adverse effect on MCE's financial position or results of operations.

 MCE maintains risk management policies, procedures and systems that help mitigate credit, liquidity, market, operating, regulatory and other risks that arise from participation in the California energy market.
 Credit guidelines include a preference for transacting with investment-grade counterparties, evaluating counterparties' financial condition and assigning credit limits as applicable.
 These credit limits are established based on risk and return considerations under terms customarily available in the industry.
-In addition, MCE enters into netting arrangements whenever possible and where appropriate obtains collateral and other performance assurances from counter parties.
+In addition, MCE enters into netting arrangements whenever possible and where appropriate obtains collateral and other performance assurances from counterparties.